 Of course, there are stories of the black color being from soot.
 Pete goes up and down chimneys delivering presents to good kids, after all.
 But Black Pete represents a kind of racism that is uninformed by any meaningful dialogue with African descendants.

 Dutch Prime Minister Rutte confronted with a question about the tradition of Zwarte Piet once responded that, “I said Black Pete is black and I cannot change that.
 Sinterklaas is an old children’s tradition; it’s not green Pete or brown Pete and I cannot change that.”

 I get the importance of the tradition.
-By all means let it stay but let the black face go, let them be the white jokers that they really are, with dark streaks on their face and hands from climbing down chimneys and not someone covered by tar with thickened lips.
+By all means let it stay but let the black face go.
+Let them be the white jokers that they really are, with dark streaks on their face and hands from climbing down chimneys.
 Let them have their own hair and not afro wigs.

 Maybe then we won’t have other kids referring to our own as Black Petes.
 Maybe then everyone will be happy.

 Do you think Sinterklass is a racist tradition?